 Alaska online sports betting apps are not available yet.
 But there are some alternatives.

 Alaska now has a sports betting bill which will legalize online and mobile sports wagering apps in the state via its lottery.
-The good news to be expected by the end of 2020.
+The good news to be expected in 2021.

 Best Sports Betting Apps in Alaska